YangchenYe323/lox/README.md

 var a = 1;
 var a = a + 1; // OK: a = 2
 ```
++ "this" is a valid identifier rather than a reserved keyword, code like `var this = 1` will compile.
+This identifier is only treated specially in that it will get bind to the object where a method is called.
+The binding rule is the same with the book, but users can overwrite the variable in the inner scope.

 #### Tree Walk Interpretor:
 - [x] Evaluating expressions